Richmond and Danville Railroad: Civil War (1861–1865)

-Known as the "first railroad war," the American Civil War devastated the South's railroads and economy.
+Known as the "first railroad war", the American Civil War devastated the South's railroads and economy.
 In 1862, the Richmond and York River Railroad — acquired after the war by the R&D — played a crucial role in George McClellan's Peninsula Campaign.

 In 1862, the R&D employed 400 laborers, 50 train hands, 30 carpenters, and 20 blacksmiths.
-The railroad also employed 300 slaves, some of which it owned and some whose labor it rented from local planters.
+The railroad also employed 300 slaves, some of whom it owned and some whose labor it rented from local planters.
 If a rented slave was injured or killed, the railroad reimbursed his or her owner; in one instance, the R&D paid $1,379.44 for a slave killed in an accident.
 Some enslaved women were put to work as maids in ladies' dining cars.

 The Richmond and Danville Railroad was an essential transportation link for the Confederacy throughout the war.
 It provided the production of south-central Virginia to Richmond.
 When the Richmond and Petersburg Railroad was cut in 1864, the R&D's connection with the Piedmont Railroad was the only remaining connection from Richmond to the rest of the South.